 Later, relax at your hotel with a dram or two before dinner in the cosy and inviting dining room.

-Head away from your hotel and complete your journey along this North coast section at John O’Groats, where you’ll want to take the time to record your appearance at the UK’s northernmost village, before taking the road to Wick and south to your next hotel.
-There are some fabulously evocative stopping-off points here, like atmospheric Keiss Harbour and the amazing Whaligoe Steps, as well as more terrific driver’s roads, and we’ll make sure you have all the recommendations you need to get the most from your day.
+Head away from your hotel, complete your journey along this North Coast section to John O’Groats, where you’ll want to take the time to record your appearance at the UK’s northernmost village, before taking the road to Wick and south to your next hotel.
+There are some fabulously evocative stopping-off points here, like atmospheric Keiss Harbour and French-renaissance-styled Dunrobin Castle, as well as more terrific driver’s roads, and we’ll make sure you have all the recommendations you need to get the most from your day.

 Your accommodation in Cadboll is a fabulously presented house owned by a world-famous malt whisky distiller.
 The quality of accommodation on offer here is quite simply superb, and every detail is formed to ensure your complete comfort and relaxation.
 Sumptuous rooms and bathrooms combine with beautifully appointed drawing- and sitting-rooms, where a dram or two is to be enjoyed by a roaring fire.
 Dinner, which is included on your final night, is served in the breath-taking dining room amidst superb art and artefacts, around a vast antique table, dripping with the finest-quality settings.

 Enjoy a leisurely breakfast this morning, followed, perhaps, by a bracing stroll on the beach, before heading off for the final 65-mile leg of the North Coast 500 towards Inverness, and picking up your route home.

-Your route follows the contours of the far north of Scotland, starting and finishing in Inverness, then in a clockwise direction, but works equally well anti-clockwise.
+Your route follows the contours of the far north of Scotland, starting and finishing in Inverness.
+It is described here in a clockwise direction, but works equally well anti-clockwise.

 All itineraries and room types are presented subject to availability at specific hotels.

 This holiday can be arranged from April to October.